goldsborough/bloom-cpp/README.md

 Bloom::Filter filter2(Bloom::Options::ForExpectedCount(/*size=*/100, /*expected_count=*/20)); // k = 4
 ```

 Finally, the library also provides `Bloom::StaticFilter`, a compile-time version implementation of `Bloom::Filter` that takes the size and hash count as (non-type) template parameters. `Bloom::StaticFilter` does not incur any heap allocations for its internal storage.
-The API is the same as `Bloom::Filter`:
+The API is the same as `Bloom::Filter`.

 ```cpp
 Bloom::StaticFilter<32, 3> filter;